You know golden milk, right?

 *If you don't have fresh turmeric, sub ground (slightly les,s as dried can be more pungent).

-*Nutrition information is a rough estimate for 1 of 8 (2 heaping Tablespoon) servings calculated with 1 Tbsp oil.
+*Nutrition information is a rough estimate calculated with lesser amount of oil.

 - Calories: 98